Does this sound familiar?

 Permission-based email marketing has been standard for years now, but many companies have not applied the same thoughtful concept of asking for permission to their outbound calling.

-If your telephone sales strategy is “talk as quickly as possible so the prospect doesn’t have time to object to the call,” you may want to 1) re-examine the value you claim to provide, and 2) consider the negative experience you’re creating and how that may immediately turn off the people you’re trying to convert into customers.
+If your telephone sales strategy is “talk as quickly as possible so the prospect doesn’t have time to object to the call,” you may want to 1) re-examine the value you claim to provide and 2) consider the negative experience you’re creating and how it may immediately turn off the people you’re trying to convert into customers.

 Upfront agreements are a courtesy you can also extend any time you’re cold calling an existing or potential customer.

 Don’t steamroll the people you call.
-Find ways to pique their interest legitimately, and build a relationship based on mutual interest and – at the very least – basic respect.
+Find ways to pique their interest legitimately.
+Then, build a relationship based on mutual interest and – at the very least – basic respect.
 Your polite and considerate approach will make you all the more memorable.